LEAN-96/TutorGPT/README.md

 ## What is Flowise?

 Flowise is an open source low-code tool for developers to build customized LLM orchestration flows & AI agents.
 Through a simple drag-and-drop UI approach it allows you to quickly prototype LLM applications.
+Flowise allows you to built applications based on LLM frameworks LangChain and LlamaIndex.
+We decided to use the LangChain components, because LlamaIndex is still a Beta Version in Flowise.

 ## How to install Flowise?
 Since we wanted to use all components of our system locally, we deployed Flowise locally using NPM.
 For other deployment options head over to their [documentation](https://docs.flowiseai.com/getting-started) or [Github](https://github.com/FlowiseAI/Flowise).